Recent projects

 This 2000W system includes: 12 x BP solar panels (relocated from the 10 year old Rabi High system that was the original Its Time pilot project), 1 x Outback Flex 1 Inverter and Controller, 12kwh Simpliphi Lithium batteries, 1 x new Clenergy ground mounting system.
 Most tube lighting removed and replaced with LED tubes.
 The kindergarten and one teachers quarters were fully wired, other teachers quarters wiring repaired, extensive rewiring of the school building that had particularly dangerous wiring.

 The project was funded by multiple sponsors.
 The project was installed Feb.
-2018.
+2018 – but was the redeployment of our original 2008 pilot project.
+New panels were installed 2024.

 For all equipment and service supporters please visit: supporters